mimisavage/SafeSwap/docs/CONTRIBUTION_GUIDELINES.md

 git push origin your-branch-name
 ```

+---

 ## 7. 📝 Create a Pull Request (PR)

 - Open a PR to the main branch of the original repository.
-- Fill out the PR template carefully to ensure your contributions are reviewed promptly.
+- **Fill out the PR template** carefully to ensure your contributions are reviewed promptly.
-- Note: PRs without a properly completed template will not be considered.
+- **Note**: PRs without a properly completed template will not be considered.

+---

 ## 8. 🤝 Join the Contributors Telegram

-- Stay connected!
-Join our Contributors Telegram to collaborate, ask questions, and get updates. 💬
+**Stay connected!
+Join our [Contributors Telegram](https://t.me/+q13pwLWZYkhhMmYx) to collaborate, ask questions, and get updates. 💬**

 ---
 Let’s build together! 🚀 If you have any questions, feel free to ask.
 Happy coding! 💻 ⚡